 Chestnut and Cashew Vegan Nut Roast

-I made this classic nut roast last year for my first vegan Christmas and my first Christmas at home in Ireland in nine years!
+I made this classic nut roast for my first vegan Christmas and at least two Thanksgivings.

 It is tender, nutty and full of flavor.
 My family enjoyed it as a side-dish (they viewed it more like stuffing than a main meal, but they all agreed it was delicious and happily ate the leftovers over the next few days).